Ayman-ilias/Hey_Potu/README.md

 - Backend: Port 3000 (API)

 ### Database
-- SQLite database is automatically created on first run
+- Excel database is automatically created on first run
-- Data persists in a Docker named volume (`heypotu-data`)
+- Data stored in `backend/database.xlsx` with separate sheets for each table
-- Database file location inside container: `/app/database.sqlite`
+- Fast, simple, and no compilation required!

 ## 🌐 API Endpoints